dfahlander/remotable/README.md

 ```

 # Options
-The options argument `@remotable(options)` can be used with custom options to be read from the decide() callback.
+The options argument `@remotable(options)` can be used with custom options to be read from the onroute() callback.
 However, there are a few built-in options to use for simplicity:

 ## runat
 ```js